Fly Fishing For Salmon on Great Lakes Rivers

 How To Indicator Nymph For Salmon Better

-This picture demonstrates an angler that has mended his fly line upriver to achieve the best angle for the leader and a much better presentation overall.
+This picture demonstrates an angler who has mended his fly line upriver to achieve the best angle for the leader and a much better presentation overall.

 For the more traditional indicator that anglers use, I like the 1 1/2-inch Thill indicators seen here the best.